Mya Nan Nwe: Lifetime

 Mya Nan Nwe was born on 22 December 1897 in Mogok, British Burma.
-She is the descendant of Saopha, and daughter of Chan Thar and Nann Kham.
-At 15-years-old, she was educated in India and graduated with B.A. in 1926.
+She is the descendant of Saopha and the daughter of Chan Thar and Nann Kham.
+At 15-years-old, she was educated in India and graduated with a B.A. in 1926.
 From Mogok, dignitaries wanted to marry her, but she refused.
 She did not eat meat from an early age.
 In 1942, in her dream, an old man in white robes told her that she should move to Yangon as a missionary.
-So, she moved to Botataung Pagoda Road, Yangon, and worshiped Botataung Pagoda daily.
-She had been called Princess of Green as she wore green clothes.
+So, she moved to Botataung Pagoda Road, Yangon, and visited the Botataung Pagoda daily.
+She was called Princess of Green as she wore green clothes.
 She contributed to religious works, including the rebuilding of the Botahtaung Pagoda after its destruction during World War II.

-Some believe that she was a daughter of a nāga.
+Some believe that she was the daughter of a nāga.